kubeedge/website/docs/setup/install-with-binary.md

 EOF
 ```

-Then you can see the Pod is deployed to edge-node succesfully.
+This command will create an Nginx Pod and schedule it to run on the edge node.
+You can then verify that the Pod is successfully deployed to the edge node:

 ```shell
 # kubectl get pod -owide
 NAME    READY   STATUS    RESTARTS   AGE   IP           NODE       NOMINATED NODE   READINESS GATES nginx   1/1     Running   0          11s   172.17.0.2   ecs-8f95   <none>           <none>
 ```

-Congratulations, a KubeEdge cluster is running successfully.
+Congratulations!
+Your KubeEdge cluster is now running successfully.